 Outcome 1 By 2021 Botswana has high-quality policies and programmes towards the achievement of sustainable development goals targets and national aspirations.
 Outcome indicators migratory status and geogra End of 2019 Result: No MP Data (however, training on how to develop an MPI was successfully delivered by evelopment Initiative.
-Use of MPI data for Botswana will be rolled out in 2020). • • errors and include figures for Outcome assessment The overreaching nature of HDI ranking from 0.698(201) Moreover, as mentioned in whether they help the cour Accordingly, the evaluation 11). et available on the MPI in 2019.
-Seture of the HDI does not allow attribution or contribution of HDI changes to the UNDP activities for this outcome.
-The improvement of Botswana's 698(2016) to 0.717(2018) and 0.728 (2019) is not considered as an evidence of results achieved by UNDP's interventions in Botswana.
-Soned in finding 10, these indicators are inappropriate and do not assess whether the policies and programmes are of high quality and much less say the country to achieve SDGs and national aspirations.
-Solution team cannot rigorously assess the impact of UNDP programming due to lack of evidence and monitoring information on results (see finding the country to achieve that UNDP contributed to changes in the outcome and associated indicators.
+Use of MPI data for Botswana will be rolled out in 2020). • • errors and include figures for Outcome assessment The overreaching nature of HDI ranking from 0.698(201) Moreover, as mentioned in whether they help the cour Accordingly, the evaluation 11). available on the MPI in 2019.
+Sture of the HDI does not allow attribution or contribution of HDI changes to the UNDP activities for this outcome.
+The improvement of Botswana's 98(2016) to 0.717(2018) and 0.728 (2019) is not considered as an evidence of results achieved by UNDP's interventions in Botswana.
+In ed in finding 10, these indicators are inappropriate and do not assess whether the policies and programmes are of high quality and much less say e country to achieve SDGs and national aspirations.
+There is insufficient evidence that UNDP contributed to changes in the outcome and associated indicators.
 Evidence about the attribution of CPD Output CPD Output Indicators baseline (BL), target (T) UNDP progress and contribution Key interventions

-100 Due to the structure of the results framework and the fact that each project contributes to several outcomes/outputs, it was not possible to access the expenditure to date per output.
+&lt;sup>100 Due to the structure of the results framework and the fact that each project contributes to several outcomes/outputs, it was not possible to access the expenditure to date per output.
 The financial data reported in this section was provided by the country office.